Mobile app engagement is one of the most tracked things in product.

 What Is App Engagement, Really?

-Most teams think they understand engagement because they can measure it.
-The moment something becomes visible on a dashboard, it starts to feel real and actionable.
 But visibility is not the same as clarity.
 What gets labeled as engagement is often just a mix of activity signals that were easy to track, not meaningful to interpret.

 The problem is that engagement is rarely defined in isolation.
 It gets bundled with retention, activation, or satisfaction, creating a blurred concept that shifts depending on context.
 This makes it difficult to reason about.
 Teams end up optimizing something they cannot clearly describe.

 Without a precise definition, engagement becomes reactive.
 Metrics go up or down, but there is no stable understanding of what those changes represent.
 What looks like improvement may just be movement.
+This is where things break.

 This is where most engagement strategies start to break.
 Because if the foundation is unclear, everything built on top of it inherits that ambiguity.